 - and muscle wasting.

-Hair follicle, the skin part that produces hairs, requires zinc for growth.
-Inside fair follicles, cell division needs to be efficient during the anagen phase, and zinc has a big part in this cellular process.
-If zinc is low, the follicle’s structure becomes weak, which causes newly-forming hairs to fall quickly.
+A hair follicle, the skin part that produces hairs, requires zinc for growth.
+Inside hair follicles, cell division needs to be efficient during the Anagen phase, and zinc has a big part in this cellular process.
+If zinc is low, the follicle’s structure becomes weak, which causes newly-forming hairs to fall out quickly.

 Zinc deficiency is also linked to Tumor Necrosis Factor-alpha (TNF-a), a cell-signaling protein.
 TNF-a activates the body’s immune system to wreak damage to healthy tissues in the body.
 If the extent of damage reaches hair follicles, hair loss is bound to happen.

 But before you start increasing your zinc intake, know that too much zinc is also not a good thing and will also cause hair loss.
 If present in high doses, zinc will interfere with the absorption of other essential minerals like copper, manganese, magnesium, and iron.
 Like zinc, these elements are also necessary for having a healthy hair.